kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

           path: /anything/{**}
     ```

-   This outcome might be unexpected if you intended to allow `POST` requests to `/anything/one` without authentication.
+   This outcome might be unexpected if you intended to allow `GET` requests to `/anything/one` without authentication.
 To achieve that, you must specifically define separate rules for overlapping methods and paths.
-Below APIRule configuration allows `GET` requests to `/anything/one` with JWT authentication, while permitting unauthenticated `GET` requests to all paths starting with `/anything/` except for the `/anything/one` endpoint.
-Additionally, it allows unauthenticated `POST` requests to all paths prefixed with `/anything/`.
+Below APIRule configuration allows `POST` requests to `/anything/one` with JWT authentication, while permitting unauthenticated `POST` requests to all paths starting with `/anything/` except for the `/anything/one` endpoint.
+Additionally, it allows unauthenticated `GET` requests to all paths prefixed with `/anything/`.
 See the following example:

     ```yaml
     ...
       rules:
         - methods:
-            - GET
+            - POST
           jwt:
             authentications:
               - issuer: https://example.com
                 jwksUri: https://example.com/.well-known/jwks.json
           path: /anything/one
         - methods:
-            - GET
+            - POST
           noAuth: true
           path: /anything/{**}
         - methods:
-            - POST
+            - GET
           noAuth: true
           path: /anything/{**}
     ```